Nicholas Rossi: Faked death and flight from justice

-Alahverdian eventually settled in South Bristol, England, with a woman named Miranda Knight.
-According to Miranda's brother, Alahverdian dated Miranda in 2019, and they married in early 2020.
-None of Alahverdian's family or friends were present at the ceremony.
-Alahverdian never spoke about his family and told Miranda he was from Dublin, Ireland, and was working in online marketing and public relations, said Miranda's brother.
+Rossi eventually settled in South Bristol, England, with a woman named Miranda Knight.
+According to Miranda's brother, Rossi dated Miranda in 2019, and they married in early 2020.
+None of Rossi's family or friends were present at the ceremony.
+Rossi never spoke about his family and told Miranda he was from Dublin, Ireland, and was working in online marketing and public relations, said Miranda's brother.
 He was going by the name "Nicholas Brown" at this time.

-Shortly before he faked his death in early 2020, Alahverdian was aware that the FBI was investigating him for fraud.
-His former foster mother, Sharon Lane, alleged that Alahverdian opened 22 credit cards under her husband's name, incurring almost $200,000 in debt.
-In January 2020, Alahverdian reported that he had been diagnosed with non-Hodgkin lymphoma.
+Shortly before he faked his death in early 2020, Rossi was aware that the FBI was investigating him for fraud.
+His former foster mother, Sharon Lane, alleged that Rossi had opened 22 credit cards under her husband's name, incurring almost $200,000 in debt.
+In January 2020, Rossi reported that he had been diagnosed with non-Hodgkin lymphoma.
 He provided this information to a number of media organizations.
-The Providence Journal later stated that Alahverdian "insisted" that they report his illness.
-A person claiming to be Alahverdian's widow later stated that his illness had lasted for "months", and included "heart disease" and "heart attacks".
-According to his family and his obituary, Alahverdian succumbed to the disease on February 29, 2020.
-The person claiming to be his widow said that Alahverdian would be cremated and his remains scattered at sea.
-She refused to provide copies of Alahverdian's death certificate to The Providence Journal.
+The Providence Journal later stated that Rossi "insisted" that they report his illness.
+A person claiming to be Rossi's widow later stated that his illness had lasted for "months", and included "heart disease" and "heart attacks".
+According to his family and his obituary, Rossi succumbed to the disease on February 29, 2020.
+The person claiming to be his widow said that Rossi would be cremated and his remains scattered at sea.
+She refused to provide copies of Rossi's death certificate to The Providence Journal.

-Upon Alahverdian's purported death, WPRI reported that he had emigrated from the United States approximately four years earlier.
+Upon Rossi's purported death, WPRI reported that he had emigrated from the United States approximately four years earlier.
 Someone claiming to be his wife attributed this to "security concerns".
-Alahverdian's purported wife would not publicly reveal her identity or where the family had moved, citing threats.
+Rossi's purported wife would not publicly reveal her identity or where the family had moved, citing threats.